7emretelli/youtube-view-bot/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-With this bot, you can you can increase your Youtube video viewing.
+With this bot, you can increase your Youtube video viewing.
 You can also open your "Money Earning" section in youtube with this bot

 # Used Libraries
   - Time